-BBOG commends FG, security agencies on release of Chibok girls - Nigeria Today
+BBOG commends FG, security agencies on release of Chibok Girls - Nigeria Today

-The Bring Back Our Girls Group (BBOG) on Sunday applauded the Federal Government and security agencies on the release of the 82 Chibok girls.
+The (BBOG) on Sunday applauded the Federal Government and security agencies on the release of the 82 Chibok girls.

 The commendation came in a statement signed by the Convener of the group, Mrs Oby Ezekwesili on Sunday in Abuja.